Post 18. Economic Sanctions on Iraq: Weapons of Mass Destruction

 Totally dependent on electricity, Iraq’s water purification and sewage treatment plants stopped functioning.
 Tap water was unfit to drink.
 Raw sewage backed up into homes and streets and was discharged untreated into the Tigris River.
 Typhoid, cholera and other water-borne diseases exploded to what a Harvard School of Public Health inspection team called “epidemic levels.”
 And Iraq’s 130 hospitals, once on par with those in the U.S. and Europe, became empty shells, lacking even the most basic medicines and supplies.

-The dual use label was applied to yoghurt-making machines, refrigerators, both human and animal vaccines, virtually anything that might be used to make and store chemical weapons.
-And to chlorine, routinely used in water treatment facilities around the world to kill bacteria, but which could be used by Iraq in chemical weapons, and was during the Iraq – Iran war.
+The 661 dual use label was applied to yogurt-making machines, refrigerators, both human and animal vaccines, virtually anything that might be used to make and store chemical weapons.
+And to chlorine, routinely used in water treatment facilities around the world to kill bacteria, but which was also used by Irag Iraq in chemical weapons during its war on Iran.
 Bottom line, sanctions meant that Iraq could not even purify its drinking water or vaccinate its children, much less repair its infrastructure.

 The Iraqi economy imploded.
 Per capita income plummeted 87%, from $3,510 in 1989 to $450 by the end of 1996, real earnings dropped to 7% of 1991 levels.
 Food became scarce, prices doubled, tripled, skyrocketed.
 After exhausting their savings, families sold first their jewelry, then appliances and furniture.
 Professionals, doctors, lawyers, teachers, left the country in droves, eviscerating Iraq’s once-thriving middle class.